-So you do not need to make arrangements outside the island when buying a property in Fuerteventura, as the island offers you all options to receive advice and to fulfil all the legal requirements to become an owner or an investor or simply, to live here.
-You can find local, trained and experienced professionals to help you during the process.
+So, you do not need to decide outside the island when buying a property in Fuerteventura, as the island offers you all options to receive advice and to fulfil all the legal requirements to become an owner or an investor or simply, to live here.
+You can find local, trained, and experienced professionals to help you during the process.

 Buying a property

-All you have to know to buy a property in Fuerteventura
+All you must know to buy a property in Fuerteventura

 How to buy a property in fuerteventura?